tylerdotrar/FarCry2-Schteve/README.md

 # Usage

+Supports both PowerShell (desktop) and PowerShell Core.

 Relative paths are all irrelevant; the `Tools` directory and `FC2.Schteve.ps1` can be place wherever desired, completely unrelated.
 The only pre-requisite is that you don't modify the names of the directories / files contained within `Tools` or the folders created by *initializing* the sandbox.

-The Sandbox is the base directory where everything happens; that's where files are output, converted, decoded, packed, etc.
-Once you input your desired Sandbox, remember to `initialize` -- this will create the directories used.
+The Sandbox is the base directory where everything happens; that's where files are output, converted, decoded, packed, etc.  Once you input your desired Sandbox, remember to **initialize** -- this will create the directories used.

 When setting up your three main directories, don't add a slash (`\`) at the end of the input directory.